Arekusan98/Azure-DevOps-Extension-WI-Hierarchy-Widget/README.md

 ## Work Item Hierarchy widget for Azure Boards##

 The **Work Item Hierarchy widget** display an childs hierarchical view of any given Work item.
+You can install it from [the marketplace](https://marketplace.visualstudio.com/items?itemName=cellenza.WI-Hierarchy-Widget).

 ![](/static/images/Screen1.png)